m-a-n-a-s/cs335-project/README.md

 This will make an executable named compiler in bin folder.<br /> To run and make the dot script , symbol tables, IR code and asm code-
 ```
-$./bin/compiler <file> -o ast.dot
+$./bin/compiler <file>
 ```
-Where \<file\> is the path of the code you want to run the executable on.<br /> 6 sample test files have been included in test folder.
+Where \<file\> is the path of the code you want to run the executable on.<br /> Sample test files have been included in newtest folder.

 To visualize the tree -
 ```